shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-guide.md

 The full developer documentation for the publisher app can now be found on the  [Toolkit Developer Site](http://developer.shotgridsoftware.com/tk-multi-publish2).

-For more information on how to use the Publish app, see the [User Guide](https://support.shotgunsoftware.com/hc/en-us/articles/115000067513-Integrations-Developer-Guide#User_guide_link).
-If you are looking for more information about the first generation Publisher, please visit the [classic Publisher docs](https://support.shotgunsoftware.com/hc/en-us/articles/115000067513-Integrations-Developer-Guide#classic_publisher_link).
+For more information on how to use the Publish app, see the [User Guide](https://developer.shotgridsoftware.com/d587be80/#the-publisher).

 ## Loader